 Depending on the cause of fecal incontinence, options include:

-- Anti-diarrheal drugs such as loperamide hydrochloride (Imodium) and diphenoxylate and atropine sulfate (Lomotil)
+- Anti-diarrheal drugs such as loperamide hydrochloride (Imodium A-D) and diphenoxylate and atropine sulfate (Lomotil)

 - Bulk laxatives such as methylcellulose (Citrucel) and psyllium (Metamucil), if chronic constipation is causing your incontinence

 If muscle damage is causing fecal incontinence, your doctor may recommend a program of exercise and other therapies to restore muscle strength.
 These treatments can improve anal sphincter control and the awareness of the urge to defecate.